LOW PELLET

 Safety: Use heat-resistant gloves when working near a hot grill.

-- Check hopper level: Open the hopper and visually confirm pellet level.
+- Check hopper level: Open the hopper and visually confirm the pellet level.
 Refill with dry, high-quality hardwood pellets if low.

 - Remove dust: Excess pellet dust can cause poor flow.
 When the grill is cool, empty the hopper and vacuum out dust and fines.
 Refill with fresh pellets.